Employability Skills: A Guide to Skills Employers Look For

 Get more time for leisure and recreation

-Effective time management means organised and planned division of time at work.
+Effective time management means an organised and planned division of time at work.
 Setting up goals and assessing your time for each one is the key to become a good time manager.

 Time management is crucial to create the necessary work structure.
 Good time managers are less likely to suffer from occupational stress.
 As a result, proper mental health is also ensured.